-What Are the Advantages of Implementing ERP?
+What are the advantages of implementing ERP?

-Once enterprises see the weaknesses and the redundancies in their software strategy, they can plot a course to set things right.
+Once enterprises see the weaknesses and redundancies in their software strategy, they can plot a course to set things right.
 The best aspect of this reality check is that it affords enterprises the opportunity to better link IT and business units.
-Some enterprises will go so far as to embed full-time IT workers within the business units so that they better understand how that unit functions and where the inefficiencies are.
+Some will go so far as to embed full-time IT workers in the business units so that they better understand how that unit functions and where the inefficiencies are.

 Data security.
 Data security can be a blessing or a curse.
-While having a central repository for your data can be nerve-wracking, ERP systems and service providers that host them often have better data security in place than enterprises that host their own on-premise ERP systems.
+While having a central repository for your data can be nerve-wracking, ERP systems and service providers that host them often have better data security in place than enterprises that host their own on-premises ERP systems.

-What Are the Challenges of Implementing ERP?
+What are the challenges of implementing ERP?

 Data security.
 When it comes to data security, ERP can be a blessing or a curse.
 On one hand, all your data is in one place where you can keep an eye on it.
-On the other hand, all your data is on one place where cybercriminals can look.
-If your ERP system is hosted in the cloud by a third party, which most of them are, you may not have complete control over your sensitive data.
+On the other hand, all your data is in one place where cybercriminals can look.
+If your ERP system is hosted in the cloud by a third party, which most of them are, you might not have complete control over your sensitive data.
 At the very least, the company hosting the software has access to your data.

 Another challenge is that many ERP systems are secured only by username and password.
 Such credentials are often the target of phishing attacks.
 So, to make ERP systems secure, added security, such as multifactor authentication or data masking, must be considered.

 Data migration.
 It's the single biggest challenge for most enterprises.
-Whether your data is paper-based or in digital form, it will take time and money to move that data, clean it up to remove obsolete or duplicate items, and conform it to the new format.
+Whether your data is paper-based or in digital form, it will take time and money to move it, clean it up to remove obsolete or duplicate items, and conform it to the new format.
 Data security during and after the migration process carries great risk.